M999X/Halley-modelling/README.md

 - David Calderon: dcc.david.calderon@gmail.com
 - Cesar Arcos: racec9999@gmail.com
 ## Introduction:
-> In this project we will make the simulation of Halley's comet passing near the Earth.
+> In this project we will make the simulation of Halley's comet passing near the Earth over a month.
 It has an orbit around the Sun with an approximate periodicity of 76 years, so it is said that the comet is seen only once in a lifetime; but, what would happen if it passed closer to the Earth?
 In the simulation we will make tests to present the results of this hypothesis.
-We simulated our model 1 month with a dt of  60 sec.
 ***
 [Reference] (https://www.scientificamerican.com/espanol/imagenes-de-la-ciencia/ver-un-cometa-como-el-halley-ocurre-solo-una-vez-en-la-vida/)